 Published on: Jan 18, 2016 @ 16:49 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Daihatsu, most likely enticed by the various mid-engine designs of Group B, went to introduce a mid-engine concept of their Charade 926 Turbo homologation special at the 26th Tokyo Motor Show in November of 1985 to great effect.
+Daihatsu, most likely enticed by the various mid-engine designs of Group B, such as the Renault 5 Turbo, went to introduce a mid-engine concept of their Charade 926 Turbo homologation special at the 26th Tokyo Motor Show in November of 1985 to great effect.

 QUICK BROWSE CONTENT